Here at Fountain Court Apartments, we’re committed to respecting your privacy.

 When we use third party service providers, we disclose only the personal information that is necessary to deliver the service and we have a contract in place that requires them to keep your information secure and not to use it for their own purposes.
 Please be reassured that we will not release your information to third parties and will never sell your information to external parties for marketing or other purposes.

 Third Party Product Providers we work in association with: When you are using our secure online booking service, your transaction is processed by a third party payment provider, SynXis, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.
+Our booking engine partner, provided by Sabre Hospitality Solutions, uses recognised SSL (secure socket layer) encryption technology to safeguard your information as it travels online.

 When you subscribe to our newsletter mailing list, your details are stored in MailChimp.
 MailChimp operates on a secure data processing basis and will only use your data to send you emails on our behalf.
 Please contact us if you have any questions about our mailing list.